10/20/2021

 Conference Facilitator

-From MKM Partners, we have Connor Cunningham.
+From MKM Partners, we have Conor Cunningham.
 Please go ahead.

 speaker

 Hi, everyone.
 Thanks for the time.
-I think you hinted at it in the prepared remarks.
-But when you think about potential swing capacity in 2022, is it fair to assume that the swing capacity in the domestic market could move lower rather than you making an adjustment on the international side just given the competitive landscape?
-I get that demand dictates all that.
-But just curious on your thoughts on the high level.
+I think you hinted at it in the prepared remarks, but when you think about potential swing capacity in 2022, is it fair to assume that the swing capacity in the domestic market could move lower rather than you making an adjustment on the international side just given the competitive landscape?
+I get that demand dictates all that, but just curious on your thoughts at the high level.

 speaker

-I was just going to add we have a lot of flexibility to move aircraft around.
+I would add we have a lot of flexibility to move aircraft around.
 Our aircraft are our factories and they clearly can be moved around wherever we need them to go, whether it be domestically or overseas.
 So we're agile.
 I think we've proved that continuously throughout the entire pandemic.
-And we look like we're getting back on track and getting back to our normal scheduled deployment, which again is why I said there'll be less point to point flying in the future.
-But we'll be flexible to do what we need to do both domestically and internationally, including ground widebody jets if they're not needed later this year.
+And we look like we're getting back on track and getting back to our normal scheduled deployment, which again is why I said there'll be less point-to-point flying in the future.
+But we'll be flexible to do what we need to do both domestically and internationally, including ground white-body jets if they're not needed later this year.
 But we'll wait and see.

 speaker

 Okay.
-And then just a follow up to what Hunter was talking about on the business side.
-So I'm just curious on what sectors you're seeing the most pinned up demand for business travel or maybe like which sectors you're actually most bullish on longer term that you think you can gain share or however you're thinking about it.
-I'm not sure I'm aware of that in the current context.
+And then just a follow-up to what Hunter was talking about on the business side.
+So I'm just curious on what sectors you're seeing the most pent-up demand for business travel today.
+Or maybe like which sectors you're actually most bullish on longer term that you think you can gain share or however you're thinking about that in the current context.
 Thank you.

 speaker

-Well, with everything we've done at United, we've been the game chair everywhere to make that really clear to you and all of our competitors.
-That being said, you know, what we're seeing right now is consultants obviously very strong as they get back on the road and start helping businesses all around the globe.
+Well, with everything we've done at United, we intend to gain share everywhere to make that really clear to you and all of our competitors.
+That being said, what we're seeing right now is consultants obviously very strong as they get back out on the road and start helping businesses all around the globe.
 But we're also seeing rebounds across the board.
 But things are moving in the right direction.

 speaker